Tsandi

 Tsandi (Oshiwambo: that which is at the center) is a village in the Omusati Region of northern Namibia and the district capital of the Tsandi electoral constituency.
 It is a former mission station of the Finnish Missionary Society.
 Tsandi had a population of 2,595 people in 2023.

 Geography

 Tsandi is situated on the main road MR123 (Outapi - Tsandi - Okahao).
 It is the residential place of the Uukwaluudhi royal homestead.
 It is also the trade center for the whole constituency and one of the oldest villages in the Uukwaluudhi kingdom.
 Tsandi Lodge is 2.5 km away from the town in the direction of Outapi.

 Politics

-Tsandi is governed by a village council that has five seats.
+Tsandi was declared a settlement area in 1997.
+In 2015 its status was upgraded to a village.
+Since then, it is governed by a village council that has five seats.

 Omusati Region, to which Tsandi belongs, is a stronghold of Namibia's ruling SWAPO party.
 For the 2015 local authority election no opposition party nominated a candidate, and SWAPO won all five seats uncontested.
 SWAPO also won the 2020 local authority election.
 It obtained 261 votes and gained four seats.
 The Independent Patriots for Change (IPC), an opposition party formed in August 2020, obtained 72 votes and gained the remaining seat.